apache/mxnet/docs/how_to/add_op_in_backend.md

 In order to unit test it in frontend, we need to add the following code to the python file `test_operator.py`.
-Note that while testing the forward pass is straightforward using `mx.nd.quadratic`, testing the backward involves a little bit of more efforts.
+Note that while testing the forward pass is straightforward using `mx.nd.quadratic`, testing the backward involves a bit of more efforts.
 We create a `quadratic` symbol and feed it into the utility function `check_numeric_gradient`.
 The utility function will perform a perturbation on the input and calculate the response rate of the output using the [finite difference method](https://en.wikipedia.org/wiki/Finite_difference_method).
 Then it will compare the gradient from the backward pass with the values from the finite difference method.
-The test will pass once the results satisfy user-provided relative and absolute errors.
+The test will pass once the comparison satisfies user specified relative and absolute thresholds.
 ```python
 def test_quadratic_function():
     def f(x, a, b, c):